Sahana2301-Priya/Experiment----6/README.md

 and incorporate the design in the differential amplifier circuit with specifications as in exp -3.
 ## Theory:
  A current mirror is a circuit that copies a reference current to another branch of the circuit.
 It consists of two MOSFETs (M1 and M2) connected so that their gate terminals are tied together, ensuring that they operate at the same gate-to-source voltage (Vgs).
 The source of M1 is connected to a reference current source, which sets the gate voltage for both transistors.
-Since both transistors have the same Vgs, the current through M1 is mirrored to M2, provided that both transistors are in the saturation region.\
+Since both transistors have the same Vgs, the current through M1 is mirrored to M2, provided that both transistors are in the saturation region.

 In an amplifier circuit, using a current mirror as the load increases the gain by providing a high output impedance.
 The voltage gain of a common-source amplifier with a current mirror load is given by:
 **Av = g<sub>m</sub>*R<sub>d</sub>** ;g<sub>m</sub> = 2*I<sub>d</sub>*V<sub>ov</sub>

 ![WhatsApp Image 2025-03-24 at 19 06 04_008f5f88](https://github.com/user-attachments/assets/7cafab1b-26ab-4373-8526-e2b957a77876)

 The current mirror improves the amplifier’s gain because the output resistance of the mirror increases the overall impedance at the output, which enhances the gain.
 The mirrored current depends on the size ratio of the transistors, which is expressed as:
-**I<sub>out</sub> = I<sub>r</sub> * (w/l)<sub>1</sub>/(w/l)<sub>2</sub>**;Ir = Reference current\
+**I<sub>out</sub> = I<sub>r</sub> * (w/l)<sub>1</sub>/(w/l)<sub>2</sub>**;Ir = Reference current.

 For ideal current mirroring, the mirrored current should match the reference current.
-However, due to real-world effects like **channel length modulation and threshold voltage mismatch**, there can be small variations in the mirrored current.\
+However, due to real-world effects like **channel length modulation and threshold voltage mismatch**, there can be small variations in the mirrored current.

-**Channel-Length Modulation in MOSFET**
+#### **Channel-Length Modulation in MOSFET**
 In an ideal MOSFET operating in the saturation region, the drain current is independent of the drain-to-source voltage ().
 However, due to the physical shortening of the effective channel length caused by an increase in , the actual drain current increases slightly with increasing .
 This phenomenon is called channel-length modulation.

 ![image](https://github.com/user-attachments/assets/0957afc5-3814-4cc6-baf4-36da9cb86419)

-**Impact of PVT (Process, Voltage, and Temperature) Variations**:
+#### **Impact of PVT (Process, Voltage, and Temperature) Variations**:
 In real circuits, performance is affected by variations in manufacturing, operating voltage, and temperature.
 These are known as PVT variations:
-**Process Variations:** Differences in transistor dimensions, doping concentrations, and oxide thickness during fabrication affect parameters like threshold voltage (Vth), mobility (μ), and transconductance.
+#### **Process Variations:** Differences in transistor dimensions, doping concentrations, and oxide thickness during fabrication affect parameters like threshold voltage (Vth), mobility (μ), and transconductance.
 This results in variations in the mirrored current and gain.\
-**Voltage Variations:** Changes in supply voltage affect the gate overdrive voltage and operating point of the transistors.
+#### **Voltage Variations:** Changes in supply voltage affect the gate overdrive voltage and operating point of the transistors.
 This leads to variations in mirrored current and can shift the output operating range of the amplifier.\
-**Temperature Variations:** Temperature changes affect carrier mobility and threshold voltage.
+#### **Temperature Variations:** Temperature changes affect carrier mobility and threshold voltage.
 Higher temperatures reduce mobility, leading to a decrease in transconductance and gain.
-Threshold voltage also decreases with increasing temperature, which can shift the operating point of the transistors.\
+Threshold voltage also decreases with increasing temperature, which can shift the operating point of the transistors.

 To minimize the effect of PVT variations, symmetric transistor layout, cascode current mirrors, and feedback techniques are used.
 Cascode mirrors provide higher output resistance and better matching, making the circuit more stable under varying conditions.

 ![WhatsApp Image 2025-03-23 at 18 47 21_69759897](https://github.com/user-attachments/assets/0c6a449e-62e2-4493-889c-32e506ff133d)

-Impact on Current Mirror
+#### Impact on Current Mirror

 1. Reference Transistor Behavior
 In a current mirror, the reference current is defined by the gate-to-source voltage () of the reference transistor ().
 Since  is diode-connected (with ), channel-length modulation slightly increases the reference current with increasing .

-2. Mirrored Current Deviation
+3. Mirrored Current Deviation
 The mirrored current in the output transistor () is affected because the output transistor sees a different drain-to-source voltage ().
 Due to channel-length modulation, the mirrored current becomes\
 **Iout= Iref(1+ lamda*Vds)**

-3. Output Resistance Degradation
+5. Output Resistance Degradation
 The output resistance of the current mirror is reduced due to channel-length modulation.
 The small-signal output resistance is:
 **r_{out} = 1/(lamba*Id)}**
 A higher channel-length modulation effect (higher ) reduces , leading to lower output impedance and higher current variation with load.